-The IWRM/WE plan was formally adopted and endorsed in early 2013 by the Ministry of Minerals, Energy and Water Resources and is now being implemented.
+The IWRM/WE plan was formally adopted and endorsed in early 2013 by the Ministry of Minerals, Energy and Water Resources and is currently being implemented.

-Together with the NWMP review, the IWRM planning process influenced the 2013 mid-term review of the NDP 10 which makes reference to the IWRM/WE plan and the key role it plays in addressing national and transboundary water management priorities.
+Together with the NWMP review, the IWRM planning process directly influenced the 2013 mid-term review of the National Development Plan (NDP 10) which makes reference to the IWRM/WE plan and the key role it plays in addressing national and transboundary water management priorities.
 The NDP 10 is the main national level planning process through which strategies and initiatives for water resources management are financed.
 As a result, activities from the IWRM/WE plan have been allocated funds of more than USD 31 million.

 The IWRM planning process also accelerated the establishment of an independent Water Resources Council to oversee and allocate the nation's scarce water resources.

-Since the plan's finalisation, the DWA, in collaboration with GWP, has been lobbying for the approval of the first Botswana National Water Policy which is based on IWRM principles and identified by the plan as a priority area.
+Since the plan's finalisation, the DWA, in collaboration with GWP, has been lobbying for the approval of the first Botswana National Water Policy which is based on IWRM principles and identified by the plan as a priority area to be addressed.
 The draft policy was approved by the Botswana Cabinet in 2013 and presented to Parliament in June 2015.
 Approval of the draft policy will result in the establishment of an energy and water regulator.

 The IWRM/WE plan has also impacted the agricultural sector.
 Spin-off investments include USD 25 million from the World Bank to fund the Ministry of Agriculture to pilot the reuse of treated wastewater for irrigation purposes in Palapye.
-As a key stakeholder in the development of the IWRM/WE plan, the Ministry of Agriculture deliberately sought funding for a priority activity related to its mandate from the plan - a good example of the benefits of achieving ownership of an integrated approach beyond the water sector.
+As a key stakeholder in the development of the IWRM/WE plan, the Ministry of Agriculture deliberately sought funding for a priority activity from the plan related to its mandate - a good example of the benefits of achieving ownership of IWRM planning beyond the water sector.